younesmln/tame-assessment/README.md

 ### Completed?

-please send either .zip or your preferred way to send me your solutions! would love to review it!
+Create a repo and send your solution to me, @bytewiz or niels@tamethat.com would love to review it!